thebaldgeek/thebaldgeek.github.io/stdc.md

 143e.
 4F1.
 POR: 1541.45 MHz

-Most people seem to be using the RTLSDR v3 patch antenna, but a ~7 turn RHCP helix with LNA would be better, or a 3-4 turn LHCP helix pointing at a dish would be better still.
+Most people seem to be using the RTLSDR v3 patch antenna but a ~7 turn RHCP helix with LNA would be better, or a 3-4 turn LHCP helix pointing at a dish would be better still.
+The SDR need be nothing more expensive than the usual RTLSDR V3 silver dongle.
+Use some quality coax (not the needle thin RTLSDR junk that comes with the patch antenna - throw it out and get some better quality coax). and you should have a very solid decode rate consisting of about 100+ messages per day.
 The signal is easy to find as it is a continous carrier even when no messages are being sent.

 Software options: